 In Italy, I conduct my life in Italian.
 If the dialogue seems a little wonky some times, it’s because I’m amusing myself by giving you a literal translation.
 I’ve lived here six years and my Italian level has improved significantly – I read novels regularly and passed my written drivers’ license test, if you want an indication of my skillz and that was awesome, I am awesome – but this should, in no way, suggest that I speak Italian.

-I went back to teaching ESL full-time in October of 2013 so most of my time is spent thinking about the acquisition of language – the learning and the teaching of it.
+I taught ESL from January 2007 to September 2018 and hated every second of it.
+But while the classroom definitely wasn’t for me, I spend most of my time is spent thinking about the acquisition of language – the learning and the teaching of it.
 I’m completely fascinated by it, and have lots to say about it, so I hope this will be fascinating for you, too.
-If only my students were half-as-interested in this shit as I am.
+If only my students had been half-as-interested in this shit as I am.